GoodwinOz/node-express-app/Readme.md

-This nodejs (also used: express/hbs/css) app that was created within completing the udemy course (link below).
+This is a nodejs (also used: express/hbs/css) app that was created within completing the udemy course (link below).
 App was created just for a domonstration of learned skills that was obtaind in process of completing of a course.

 Small description of current app: